new92/C/README.md

 ```

-## You can find compilation & execution steps inside every directory.
+## You can find compilation & execution steps inside each directory.